Aircraft flying over Southport seafront at the Southport Air Show

 The Flying Programme

 A full day of displays running from approximately 10am to 5pm.
 Mix of military jets, warbirds, aerobatic teams, helicopters, and civilian display aircraft.
-The headline acts vary each year โ€” confirmed when the programme is published, typically 6โ€“8 weeks before the show.
+The line-up varies each year, the full 2026 programme will be published at visitsouthport.com approximately 6–8 weeks before the show.

 The Red Arrows

-The Red Arrows perform at Southport most years โ€” subject to their annual schedule.
+The Red Arrows perform at Southport most years, subject to their annual schedule.
 When they appear, the atmosphere peaks.
-Nine Hawks, nine smoke trails, formation flying at extraordinary precision.
+Nine Hawks, nine smoke trails, formation precision that looks impossible close-up.
 The beach crowd reaction is something else entirely.

 Warbirds

 Spitfires and Hurricanes from the Battle of Britain Memorial Flight regularly appear at Southport.
 The sound of a Merlin engine over the beach is the kind of thing that stays with you.
 Older visitors often go very quiet when the warbirds appear.
+Understandably.

 Ground Events

-Static aircraft displays along the Promenade, food stalls and market traders, fairground rides, and entertainment stages.
-The ground events are good but secondary โ€” the flying is the show.
-Plan your walking to ground-level activities between flying sets.
+Static aircraft displays along the Promenade, food stalls, market traders, fairground rides, and entertainment stages.
+The ground events are good but secondary, the flying is the show.
+Plan walking and browsing between flying sets.

 Grandstand Packages

-Paid grandstand packages are available for reserved seating in the best central viewing position.
-These include catering options and are limited in number.
-Book early โ€” sold through the official airshow website.
-Worth it if you want guaranteed position for the headline acts.
+Paid grandstand packages give reserved seating at the centre of the display line, nearest the Pier.
+Catering included.
+Limited number of packages.
+Book early through the official airshow website.
+Worth it if you want a guaranteed central position for the headline acts.

 The Beach Itself